hunleyd/btrfs-auto-snapshot/README.md

 btrfs-auto-snapshot [foo]
 </pre>

-btrfs-auto-snapshot is a Bash script to bring as much of the functionality of the wonderful ZFS snapshot tool zfs-auto-snapshot to BTRFS.
+btrfs-auto-snapshot is a Bash script designed to bring as much of the functionality of the wonderful ZFS snapshot tool zfs-auto-snapshot to BTRFS as possible.
 Designed to run from cron (using /etc/cron.{daily,hourly,weekly}) it automatically creates a snapshot of the specified BTRFS filesystem (or, optionally, all of them) and then automatically purges the oldest snapshots of that type